 If your business name says what you do but you don’t have a strong slogan, a good, strong advertising campaign can cure some of these ills.
 Today, there are simply too many names, too many competitors, and too much fragmentation for you to be remembered for your name alone.

 A strong slogan, used consistently over time, will differentiate you in your prospects’ minds and give you a competitive advantage.

-In the new electronic era, radio and internet are the perfect combination.
+In the new electronic era, radio and the internet are the perfect combinations.
 Having strong TOMA (Top of Mind Awareness) is always the best SEO (search engine optimization).

 Location – Location – Location